 The northern flank of the Archaean North Atlantic Craton (Nain Province in Canada) consists in southern Greenland of the Nagssugtoqidian and Ammassalik Mobile Belts representing a deeply eroded Palaeoproterozoic tectonic belt (Kalsbeek 1989).
 The northern part of Greenland includes the Rinkian Mobile Belt (van Gool et al. 2002) and the Inglefield Mobile Belt (Dawes 1988; Dawes 2004).
 The Palaeoproterozoic mobile belts were the sites of orogenic activity in the period 1.95 - 1.65 Ga.
-Most of these Palaeoproterozoic Supracrustal rocks and intrusive rocks.
-The supracrustal rocks are dominated by pelitic and semipelitic metasediments (+graphite) with minor marble and calcsilicate rocks.
+Most of these Palaeoproterozoic Mobile belts consist of reworked Archaean rocks but also include Palaeoproterozoic supracrustal rocks and intrusive rocks.
+The supracrustal rocks are dominated by pelitic and semipelitic metasediments (±graphite) with minor marble and calcsilicate rocks.
 Major intrusive rocks are the Arfersiofik quartz diorite complex within the Nagsugtoqidian Mobile Belt dated to 1920 Ma (Nutman et al. 1999).
-The Ammassalik Mobile Belt is intruded by three diorites ('Ammassalik Intrusive Complex'), which is dated to 1886+2 Ma (Hansen & Kalsbeek 1989).
+The Ammassalik Mobile Belt is intruded by three diorites ('Ammassalik Intrusive Complex'), which is dated to 1886±2 Ma (Hansen & Kalsbeek 1989).